YuriHFlowers/Churn-cluster-prediction/README.md

 APP = https://churnratepred.herokuapp.com/

-#### Deploying a model with Flask, Docker and Heroku
+#### Objective

+Used a clustering algorithm to segment bank clients into groups and analyze their churn rate.
+Deploy an app using Docker and Heroku.

+#### Solution

-    -Implementation of the K-Medoids algorithm to predict segmentation groups.
+    - Implementation of the K-Medoids algorithm to predict segmentation groups.

-    -Deployment: making the machine learning model available in a production environment, where it can be accessed and utilised by other tools, workflows and software.
+    - Deployment: making the machine learning model available in a production environment, where it can be accessed and utilised by other tools, workflows and software.

 Requirements:

 To run this code, you'll need the following:

-    Heroku account.

-    Heroku CLI.

-    Docker desktop.

-    Virtual environment.

-    requirements.txt
+`Heroku account`
+`Heroku CLI`
+`Docker desktop`
+`Virtual environment`
+`requirements.txt`

+ Description of the files
     flask

     └── web_application

         └── K_Medoids.joblib : the machine learning model

         └── app.py : the file that defines our flask API

         └── Procfile : required by Heroku to help start flask app